cubiclesoft/php-misc/docs/str_basics.md

 Returns:  A string containing a safe filename prefix.

-This function allows the characters A-Z, a-z, 0-9, '_' (underscore), '.' (period), and '-' (hyphen) through.
+This static function allows the characters A-Z, a-z, 0-9, '_' (underscore), '.' (period), and '-' (hyphen) through.
 All other characters are converted to hyphens.
 Multiple hyphens in a row are converted to one hyphen.
-So a filename like 'index@$%*&^$+hacked?12.php' becomes 'index-hacked-12.php'.
+So a filename like `index@$%*&^$+hacked?12.php` becomes `index-hacked-12.php`.

 Note that this function still allows file extensions through.
 You should always add your own file extension when calling this function.